TakumiOtagaki/PseudoknotVisualizer/README.md

 ### "RNAView binary not found" / "DSSR binary not found"
 The plugin checks for the binaries before running.
 If not found:
-- Place the binaries at the default locations in this repo:
+- Place the binaries at the default locations in this repository:
   - RNAView: `RNAView/bin/rnaview`
   - DSSR   : `DSSR/x3dna-dssr`
 - Or edit `config.py` and set: